 Here are more than 10 free sewing patterns and tutorials for making your own face masks with size options for kids, teens and adults.

-The free Olson Mask PDF pattern, designed by medical professionals to be used when surgical and N95 masks are not available – download here
+The free Olson Mask PDF pattern, designed by medical professionals – download here

 Fabric face mask pattern with ties or elastic from Made Everyday (adult and child size)

 Face mask with filter pocket and no elastic from See Kate Sew

 Fitted fabric mask with bias tape or elastic and a flexible nose wire from Sweet Red Poppy.
 Sizes included – toddler, child, teen, adult

 Fitted fabric face mask with filter pocket and nose support from Daisy Multifacetica